jackcallister/react-polyselect/README.md

 ### Installation and Usage for Rails

 Unfortunately in Rails npm and module loading systems are not a natural part of the Rails eco-system.
-You have two options for installing
+You have two options for installing replace the asset pipeline with webpack (or get it working along side it) or use the copy and paste method.
+The copy and paste method is a highly involved process but I will do my best to guide you through it!

+Firstly, copy the polyselect.js, polyoption.js and polyselect.scss files from the src directory of this project.
+Put the js files inside your components folder of your Rails application (or wherever you store React components).
+Next put the scss file wherever you please.
+Finally remove any requires or module.exports from the js files.
+You should now be able to use the React Polyselect.

 ### Questions/help